ApiLogicServer/demo/integration/Sample-Integration.md

 &nbsp;
-**Key Takeways -  Custom Endpoint - 7 lines of code** So, our custom endpoint required about 7 lines of code, along with the API specification on the right.
+**Key Takeways - Custom Endpoint - 7 lines of code** &nbsp;

+    So, our custom endpoint required about 7 lines of code, along with the API specification on the right.
 Note the logic is automatically factored out, and re-used for all APIs, both custom and self-serve.

 &nbsp;